 But making strong passwords isn’t always easy; there are so many facets of password creation you need to remember.
 Instead, why not let the Advanced Password Generator do it for you?

 It can use a combination of uppercase, lowercase, numbers, and punctuation to make your password as secure as possible.

 Do you like watching TV and movies?
 How about streaming content from popular subscription services?
-Do you like casting your own collection of videos?
 You need these apps.

 Plex and Kodi are the two biggest names in the home theater world.
 Kodi doesn’t have a Windows Store app, but Plex does.